-Crystal structures often only provide limited and information sometimes biased on the conformation of proteins.
-Hence, to further characterise MamM CTD binding to different metal cations, we have investigated these interactions in solution.
-Each MamM CTD monomer contains one tryptophan residue, W247, juxtaposed to the CS.
-When metal cations bind to MamM CTD, it is proposed that the monomers approach each other, and hence the tryptophan environment will be changed which should lead to a shift in the emission spectrum of the tryptophan residue when excited at the tryptophan-specific wavelength (λ =297 nm).
+Crystal structures often only provide limited and sometimes biased information on the conformation of proteins.
+Hence, to further characterize MamM CTD binding to different metal cations, we have investigated these interactions in solution.
+Each MamM CTD monomer contains one tryptophan residue, Trp-247, juxtaposed to the CS.
+When metal cations bind to MamM CTD, it is proposed that the monomers approach each other, and hence the tryptophan environment will be changed, which should lead to a shift in the emission spectrum of the tryptophan residue when excited at the tryptophan-specific wavelength ($\lambda = 297$ nm).
 In the case of paramagnetic metals, their binding near this tryptophan will cause the tryptophan fluorescence intensity to be quenched.
-We have shown previously that the addition of Zn^{2+} causes a blue shift in the emission spectrum of MamM CTD, and that the addition of the paramagnetic Fe^{2+} causes signal quenching (5, 21), indicating that MamM CTD binds both cations.
-In this study, we have titrated further metal cations (Cd2+, Ni2+, and Cu2+, in which their bound crystal structures were detected, as well as Mn^{2+} , which was shown to be transported by numerous CDF proteins (7, 8)) into MamM CTD solution samples and measured the concentrationdependent changes in the tryptophan emission spectra (ratios of 0:1 to 100:1 metal:protein,

-Figure 3).
-As shown previously for Zn^{2+} (Figure 3A, adopted from (21)), in the case of the diamagnetic Cd2+, a shift in maximum wavelength could be observed (Figure 3B), suggesting that the binding of Cd^{2+} leads to a change in the tryptophan environment.
-However, whilst the spectral shift is accompanied by an increase in intensity for Zn^{2+} , the intensity decreases when Cd2+ is added and the blue shift is smaller (Figure 3F, G).
-The Cd2+-bound crystal structure suggests no conformational change compared to the apo form, whilst it was previously shown that the addition of Zn^{2+} causes a tight closure of the CTD (21).
-Since cadmium is much bigger in size than zinc, Cd^{2+} binding might restrict the ability of the dimer to pack tighter, which could result in a smaller shift and the difference in the fluorescence intensity observed for Cd^{2+} .
-Alternatively, it is also possible that the Cd2+ ions, which are bound in close proximity to W247, simply influence the tryptophan fluorescence signal differently.
-Mn2+, Ni^{2+} and Cu^{2+} are all paramagnetic, hence their binding to the CTD would be expected to cause observable fluorescence quenching leading to a stronger signal than their binding-dependent spectral shift.
-However, the addition of Mn^{2+} only reveals minor changes in the fluorescence intensity (Figure 3C, G) and in the maximum wavelength (Figure 3F), suggesting that Mn^{2+} cannot bind to the CTD in a way that would cause a change in the fluorescence spectra.
-In contrast, and Cu2+ demonstrate clear metal-Ni2+ concentration-dependent quenching (Figure 3D, E, G) and a slight spectral shift (Figure 3F), with Cu2+ exhibiting stronger quenching and a larger shift.
+We have shown previously that the addition of Zn^{2+} causes a blue shift in the emission spectrum of MamM CTD and that the addition of the paramagnetic Fe^{2+} causes signal quenching (5, 21), indicating that MamM CTD binds both cations.
+In this study, we have titrated further metal cations (Cd2+, Ni2+, and Cu2+, in which their bound crystal structures were detected, and Mn2+, which was shown to be transported by numerous CDF proteins (7, 8) into MamM CTD solution samples and measured the concentration-dependent changes in the tryptophan emission spectra (ratios of 0:1 to 100:1 metal:protein, Fig. 3).
+As shown previously for Zn^{2+} (Fig. 3A, adopted from (21)), in the case of the diamagnetic Cd2+, a shift in maximum wavelength could be observed (Fig. 3B), suggesting that the binding of Cd^{2+} leads to a change in the tryptophan environment.
+However, although the spectral shift is accompanied by an increase in intensity for Zn^{2+} , the intensity decreases when Cd^{2+} is added and the blue shift is smaller (Fig. 3, F and G).
+The Cd^{2+} -bound crystal structure suggests no conformational change compared with the apo form, whereas it was previously shown that the addition of Zn^{2+} causes a tight closure of the CTD (21).
+Because cadmium is much bigger than zinc, Cd2+ binding might restrict the ability of the dimer to pack tighter, which could result in a smaller shift and the difference in the fluorescence intensity observed for Cd^{2+} .
+Alternatively, it is also possible that the Cd^{2+} ions, which are bound in close proximity to Trp-247, simply influence the tryptophan fluorescence signal differently.
+Mn^{2+} , Ni^{2+} , and Cu^{2+} are all paramagnetic; hence their binding to the CTD would be expected to cause observable fluorescence quenching leading to a stronger signal than their binding-dependent spectral shift.
+However, the addition of Mn2+ only reveals minor changes in the fluorescence intensity (Fig. 3, C and G) and in the maximum wavelength (Fig. 3F), suggesting that Mn^{2+} cannot bind to the CTD in a way that would cause a change in the fluorescence spectra.
+In contrast, Ni2+ and Cu2+ demonstrate clear metal concentration-dependent guenching (Fig. 3, D, E, and G) and a slight spectral shift (Fig. 3F), with Cu2+ exhibiting stronger quenching and a larger shift.
 Overall, these results indicate that MamM CTD can bind all the examined metals with the exception of Mn^{2+} .